bloominstituteoftechnology/node-db3-guided/README.md

 ## Use Knex init to Generate knexfile.js

+Add a folder that will contain the database and the migrations and seeding scripts, we're calling it `data` for this example.

 By default, `Knex Migrations` will look for the information needed to configure `knex` inside a file named `knexfile.js` that should be at the root folder of the application.

 To have knex generate that file automatically just type: `npx knex init`.